Atticus29/binaryConverter/README.md

 * The program should return an alert when the user inputs a string that is not a number.
   * **Input Example**: "hello"
   * **Output Example**: "please enter a number"

+* The program should return an alert when the user inputs a string that contains fewer digits than the digit associated with the x-nary (e.g., if x is 3 [trinary] throws alert if there are 4-9s in the string).
+  * **Input Example**: "1010200"
+  * **Output Example**: "please enter symbols associated with this base"

 * The program should take a string as input and return an integer the converts a binary string into a decimal integer.
   * **Input Example**:"0"